gcrtnst/sw-luadocs-helper/docs/en/usage-capture.md

 6. Minimize the Stormworks window.
 7. Combines all screenshots taken and outputs them to a file.

 Do not touch the mouse or keyboard while the `capture` subcommand is executing.
-Any manipulation during execution may cause the screenshot to fail.
+Any operation during execution may cause the screenshot to fail.

 After working with the `capture` subcommand, the next step is character recognition with the `recognize` subcommand, see [usage-recognize.md](usage-recognize.md).